ayamlearning/COVID19_Sentiment_Analysis/README.md

 This dataset is hosted and maintained by the Zambia in Artificial Intelligence, led by Mr Yasin Musa Ayami.

 <emp>Disclaimer:</emp> All the data contained in this dataset is based on the data we mined from twitter using the key words ***'covid OR corona%','zambia'***.
 We will try to update the data as often as possible.
-If you find errors, Make a pull request.
+If you find errors, make a pull request.

 See our blog posts